queenofdowntime/square-one/README.md

 industry don't yet know what sort of jobs are included under the vast umbrella of "software": newbies *can't* know what they want to learn.
 One thing newbies do know is webapps.
-They know that webapps exist and that people build them and that those people usually make a lot of money doing it.
-So they want to learn HTML and CSS and then *maybe* learn enough Javascript to get by.
+They know that webapps exist and that people build them and that those people usually make a lot of money (and have a lot of fun) doing it.
+So they want to learn HTML and CSS and then try learn enough Javascript to get by.
-Personally I do not believe this is a good enough foundation on which to build actual coding skills, and not just because HTML and CSS **are not code**.
+Personally I do not believe this is a good enough foundation on which to build actual coding skills, and not just because HTML and CSS are not *really* code.
 Yes, you can get a fairly serviceable webapp up and running with minimal knowledge and very minimal code, but actual engineering takes real time and real commitment.